-Deadline for new members to join 4-H and still be able to exhibit at the Dunn County Fair in the Junior Division.
+Deadline for members to join 4-H and still be able to exhibit at the Dunn County Fair.
 Enrollments must be in the Extension office by this date.
 This is also the final date to choose projects!

 After May 1st